Recency Biased Causal Attention for Time-series Forecasting: TRANSFORMER RESULTS

-\subsection{Transformer Results}
+These experiments were run on NVIDIA A40 and NVIDIA TITAN RTX GPUs.
+Compute time and resources are highly variable between datasets; the smallest (ETTh1) takes roughly 20 minutes on a single A40, while the largest (Traffic) takes roughly 15 hours on 4 A40s.

+\section{TRANSFORMER RESULTS}

-Here, we present the full results from evaluating Transformer with WCMHA.
+Here, we present the full results from evaluating Transformer with RBCA.
 The architecture is described in Appendix~\ref{sm:transformer_architecture} and the experimental details are provided in Appendices~\ref{sm:exp_details} and \ref{sm:experiments_transformer}.

-Table~\ref{tab:transformer_powerLaw_full} provides the aggregate Transformer performance without WCMHA and with WCMHA for varying decay times ($\alpha$).
-WCMHA decisively outperforms MHA on 4 or the 7 datasets and ties with the number of best results on ETTh2.
-Looking further into ETTh2 we see that when WCMHA outperforms MHA it does so by much larger margins (16\%) than when it underperforms (2\%).
+Table~\ref{tab:transformer_powerLaw_full} provides the aggregate Transformer performance without RBCA and with RBCA for varying decay times ($\alpha$).
+RBCA decisively outperforms MHA on 4 or the 7 datasets and ties with the number of best results on ETTh2.
+Looking further into ETTh2 we see that when RBCA outperforms MHA it does so by much larger margins (16\%) than when it underperforms (2\%).
 Moreover, we observe the same larger margins of overperformance across all of the datasets.
 This indicates that when the natural pairwise distribution is found we can see significant improvements in MSE and MAE, but the effects of imposing the wrong pairwise distribution are much less significant.

-In Figs.~\ref{fig:transformer_etth1_96_attn_full}-\ref{fig:transformer_traffic_720_attn_full} we present the attention score and weight distributions with and without applying the local-causal mask.
+In Figs.~\ref{fig:transformer_weather_96_attn_full}-\ref{fig:transformer_electricity_720_attn_full} we present the attention score and weight distributions with and without applying the local-causal mask.
 The distributions can have significant deviations between datasets.
-In general, the WCMHA decoder self-attention shows the smallest deviation from the MHA base case.
+In general, the RBCA decoder self-attention shows the smallest deviation from the MHA base case.
 We note that the MHA base case already has a causal mask.
-The last WCMHA encoder self-attention layer often shows the largest difference between WCMHA and MHA distributions.
+The last RBCA encoder self-attention layer often shows the largest difference between RBCA and MHA distributions.
 This makes sense since the MHA encoder attention is not causal.
 We do not alter the decoder cross-attention, but we still observe shifts in the distribution, which differ between datasets.
-Interestingly we do not observe the same bimodal distribution in attention weights as we do for \emph{Powerformer}.
+Interestingly, we do not observe the same bimodal distribution in attention weights as we do for \emph{Powerformer}.
 This may be due to the Transformer's encoder-decoder structure, whereas \emph{Powerformer} only has an encoder.